cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 The following table lists recommended algorithms for different curves and mappings.
 To select a suitable algorithm, choose the mapping associated with the target curve.
-For example, Elligator2 is the recommended encoding for Curve25519, whereas Simple SWU is the recommended encoding for P-256.
+For example, Elligator2 is the recommended encoding for Curve25519, whereas simplified SWU is the recommended encoding for P-256.
 When the required hashing requires to be used in a protocol proven in the random oracle model, applications SHOULD use the Random Oracle construction given in {{rom}}.